 You’re a pretty awesome guy.
 If I didn’t think that, I wouldn’t have married you (because as you know, I have impeccable taste).
 But there’s something that we need to talk about.

 It’s your bathroom habits.
-They stink, and I mean that on so many levels.
+They stink, my love, and I mean that on so many levels.

-I understand that sometimes when you’ve gotta go, you’ve gotta go.
+I totally understand that sometimes when you’ve gotta go, you’ve gotta go.
 But here’s the thing: I’m a little suspicious of your timing, like when we’re pulling into the driveway with a car full of groceries, and suddenly your bowels are incapable of keeping the turd brigade at bay a single moment longer.
 You rush inside to “drop the kids off at the pool,” and I’m left with a trunk-load of perishables to haul in and put away.
-Miraculously (cough), the same thing seems to happen at other inopportune moments as well, like when it’s time to herd the children through their bedtime routine, which you know is like putting squids in T-shirts, or when there are dirty dishes in the sink that you’ve promised to get to.
+Miraculously (cough), the same thing seems to happen at other inopportune moments as well, like when it’s time to herd the children through their bedtime routine, which you know is like putting squids in T-shirts.
+Or when there are dirty dishes in the sink that you’ve promised to get to, you know, sometime before tomorrow’s dinner.
+It all seems a little too … convenient.

 Also, my dear, there’s a huge, glaring discrepancy between the urgency of your poop and the time it takes you to finish.
-Typically, when you’re on the verge of soiling yourself—as you claim to be every time—business is over within seconds of sitting on the toilet.
+Typically, when you’re on the verge of soiling yourself—as you claim to be, every single time—business is over within seconds of sitting on the toilet.
 Yet here you are half an hour later, still glued to the porcelain throne with your phone in your hands.
-Something tells me your drawn-out dumps are more like marathon Candy-Crushing, Facebooking, virtual-deer-hunting, Game-of-Thrones-ing sessions.
+Something tells me your drawn-out dumps are more like marathon Candy-Crushing, Facebooking, YouTube-watching, meme-forwarding, virtual-deer-hunting, Game-of-Thrones-ing sessions.
+A true poop “emergency” wouldn’t leave you sitting there until your butt cheeks fall asleep.

-While you’re whiling away the (blissful, solitary) minutes in the can, I’m left taking care of the time-sensitive issues: putting the milk away before it gets gross, putting the kids to bed before it’s an hour past their bedtime, doing the dishes before dinner becomes so crusted on that only a chisel will remove it.
+While you’re whiling away the (blissful, solitary) minutes in the can, the clock is still ticking, which means I’m left to take care of the time-sensitive issues: putting the milk away before it gets gross, putting the kids to bed before it’s an hour past their bedtime, doing the dishes before dinner becomes so crusted on that only a chisel or a belt-sander will remove it.

 - Selfless pooping is a common courtesy.